How to Check If AI Is Recommending Your Business Right Now

 Step 2: Check the response for three things

-Presence — Is your business mentioned at all?
-If the AI produces a list of recommendations and you are not on it, you have a presence problem.
+Presence.
+Is your business mentioned at all?
+If the AI produces a list of recommendations and you’re not on it, you have a presence problem.
 The model either doesn’t know you exist or doesn’t associate you with this query strongly enough to include you.

-Perception — What does the AI say about you?
+Perception.
+What does the AI say about you?
 Is the description accurate?
-Does it highlight your strengths or repeat outdated information?
-AI models sometimes surface old reviews, incorrect addresses, or descriptions that no longer match your brand.
+AI models sometimes surface old reviews, incorrect addresses, or descriptions that no longer match your business.

 Step 3: Ask follow-up questions